Now Reading

 What is EFT Tapping?

-EFT, meaning Emotional Freedom Techniques, tapping is a form of alternative therapy that involves stimulating certain points on the body while focusing on specific thoughts or feelings.
+EFT Tapping (Emotional Freedom Technique) is a form of alternative therapy that stimulates certain points in the body while focusing on specific thoughts or feelings.

-Tapping therapy addresses emotional and physical issues and is based on the idea that unresolved trauma can manifest in several ways within our body and mind.
+Tapping therapy addresses emotional and physical issues based on unresolved trauma, which manifests in our body and mind.
 By tapping on specific acupressure points, energy flow can be restored, and emotional distress can be relieved.

-Tapping, meaning gently and repeatedly touching a specific area, is a versatile technique for treating various issues, including anxiety, grief, depression, phobias, PTSD, chronic pain, addiction, and more.
-It is also a popular method of reducing stress.
-Often it is used as a complementary therapy alongside other forms of treatment, such as talk therapy, medication, and lifestyle changes.
+It is a popular method of reducing stress.
+It is used as a complementary therapy alongside other forms of treatment.
+Like talk therapy, medication, and lifestyle changes.

-One of the benefits of Tapping meditation is that it is simple and easy to learn, requiring no special equipment or training.
-The practice can be done anywhere by anyone making it a convenient tool for managing stress and improving emotional well-being.
+One of the benefits of Tapping meditation is that it is simple and easy to learn.
+It requires no special equipment or training.
+The practice can be done anywhere by anyone, making it a convenient tool for managing stress and improving emotional well-being.

 Key takeaways

-1. EFT Tapping can ease countless physical and emotional ailments including stress, chronic pain and insomnia.
+- EFT Tapping can ease countless physical and emotional ailments, including stress, chronic pain, and insomnia.

-2. You can do EFT Tapping on your own, you don’t need a trained professional.
+- You can do EFT Tapping independently; you don’t need a trained professional.

 How does EFT Tapping work?

-Focus on a particular feeling or trigger while tapping and you will remove its power and disrupt the panic message being sent to your brain.
+Focus on a particular feeling or trigger while tapping; you will remove its power and disrupt the panic message sent to your brain.
 It encourages your nervous system to move into the ‘rest and digest’ rather than ‘fight or flight’ mode.

 EFT Tapping and the fear response

-Although we no longer face physical threats regularly, the amygdala still cannot distinguish between physical threats and modern stressors like work stress.
+The amygdala cannot distinguish between physical threats and modern stressors like work stress.
 Thus, many individuals experience anxiety frequently, as their stress response is constantly activated.

 This can have immediate adverse effects and potentially serious long-term consequences.
 Prolonged stress can trigger physical and psychological problems in many of the bodily systems.

-By using Tapping, an individual can disrupt the stress signal and instead send messages to the brain saying it is safe, promoting calm and relaxation.
-Keep in mind Tapping can also be used as a preventative measure to reduce symptoms before they become chronic issues; you don’t have to reach a “breaking point” or maximum fear before giving this practice a go.
+Tapping can be used as a preventative measure, reducing symptoms before they become chronic.
+You do not have to reach a “breaking point” or maximum fear before giving this practice a shot.

 The history of EFT Tapping